-Established by the City of Hollywood in 1975 as part of its Parks and Recreation Department, the Art and Culture Center of Hollywood was incorporated in Aug.
-31, 1978 as a private, non-profit, 501(c)(3) corporation.
-From its small, beachfront gallery, which was dedicated in a ribbon-cutting ceremony on Nov.
+Under the auspices of the City of Hollywood, the Art and Culture Center of Hollywood opened in 1975 at 1301 S. Ocean Drive in Hollywood.
+On Aug.
+31, 1978, the Art and Culture Center of Hollywood was incorporated as a non-profit, 501©(3) corporation.
+From its former beachfront gallery, which was dedicated in a ribbon-cutting ceremony on Nov.
 2, 1975, the Center found its niche in South Florida’s art scene by promoting contemporary, innovative artists and programs.

 Also in the early ’90s, the Center opened its Arts School, which is located in an adjacent building at 1626 Harrison St.

-The Center was designated a Major Cultural Institution in Broward County on Oct.
-6, 2005 by the Broward County Board of County Commissioners as recommended by the Broward Cultural Council.
-Today the Center is only one of eight Major Cultural Institutions in the county out of more than 600 cultural entities.
+Designated a Major Cultural Institution in Broward County on Oct.
+6, 2005 by the Broward County Board of County Commissioners as recommended by the Broward Cultural Council, the Center today is only one of eight Major Cultural Institutions in the county out of 575 cultural entities.

-Annually, the Art and Culture Center provides programming and venues which impact more than 50,000 South Florida residents and visitors.
+Annually, the Art and Culture Center provides programming which impacts more than 50,000 South Florida residents and visitors.
 Its adult and children’s visual and performing arts education programs celebrate creativity and excellence, while its innovative exhibitions, films and performances introduce fresh perspective to the arts.

 Educational programming includes adult, children’s and youth arts classes, after-school and outreach programs, camps, and other art curricula that meet Next Generation Sunshine State Standards.